Welfare Party

 The Welfare Party (Refah Partisi, RP) was an Islamist political party in Turkey.
 It was founded by Ali Türkmen, Ahmet Tekdal, and Necmettin Erbakan in Ankara in 1983 as heir to two earlier parties, National Order Party (MNP) and National Salvation Party (MSP), which were banned from politics.
 The RP participated in mayoral elections at that time and won in three cities Konya, Şanlıurfa, and Van.
 Their vote percentage was approximately 5%.

 The Welfare Party participated in the 1991 elections in a triple alliance with the Nationalist Movement Party (MHP) and the Reformist Democracy Party (IDP).
 They gained 16.9% of the vote.
 They won 62 deputies to parliament, but 19 deputies of MHP (with founding Democratic Movement Party on 25 December 1991 and joining the MÇP on 29 December 1991) and 3 of IDP left the Welfare Party after the election.
 Their popular vote increased over the years until they became the largest party under Prime Minister Necmettin Erbakan in 1996.
 The coalition government of Erbakan was forced out of power by the Turkish military in 1997, due to being suspected of having an Islamist agenda.

 In 1998, the Welfare Party was banned from politics by the Constitutional Court of Turkey for violating the separation of religion and state.
 The ban was upheld by the European Court of Human Rights (ECtHR) on 13 February 2003.
 The ECtHR's decision was criticized by Human Rights Watch for lack of consistency, as the ECtHR had refused disbanding of other parties on several occasions, but the ECtHR defended its decision.

-The incumbent president, Recep Tayyip Erdoğan, was a former member of the party.
+Turkey's incumbent president, Recep Tayyip Erdoğan, is a former member of the party.
 After being banned from politics for a period, he left this Islamist group and founded the Justice and Development Party (AKP).
 Abdullah Gül, the former President of Turkey, was the deputy leader of the Welfare Party until its dissolution.